gsantopaolo/gsantopaolo.github.io/_posts/2025-01-07-everything-you-need-to-know-about-fine-tuning-llms.md

 - **Adapter-Specific Parameters (if using PEFT):**
     For example, the rank in LoRA can be adjusted to balance performance improvements with resource constraints.

-I wrote a full blog post about the topic, see [Understanding Key Hyperparameters When Fine-Tuning an LLM](https://genmind.ch/understanding-key-hyperparameters-when-fine-tuning-an-llm/)
+I wrote a full blog post about the topic, see [Understanding Key Hyperparameters When Fine-Tuning an LLM](https://genmind.ch/understanding-key-hyperparameters-when-fine-tuning-an-llm/){: .prompt-tip }

 ---